Leo-Ryu/Leo-Ryu.github.io/_posts/2019-04-18-blogpostII.md

 ---
 published: false
 ---
+## Introduction ##

+Hello!

+This is the second blog post for Brown University's CS1951a Data Science Final Project.

+The students in our project group are:
+Jack Kates, Julia Windham, Leo Ryu, Nam Do, and Sandra Ha.

 ## ML Analysis ##
 In order to analyze the data, we used a basic sentiment analyzer as a metric of both negativity and polarity and retweets as a metric of popularity and attention.
 ![ds1cropped.png]({{site.baseurl}}/_posts/ds1cropped.png)